digitalbricklayer/techteapotcom/content/posts/small-company-complex-it.md

 Just because you're a small company doesn't mean that your IT usage is going to be simple.
 Even small companies can have quite sophisticated IT systems.

-And the website is only going to keep on growing...we've got some great plans for it in 2007 ;)
+And the website is only going to keep on growing...we've got some great plans for it in 2007 :wink: